heuermh/dishevelled-bio/README.md

-  compress-paf    compress alignments in PAF format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs create-sequence-dictionary    create a SequenceDictionary from sequences in FASTA format disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format downsample-interleaved-fastq    downsample sequences from a file in interleaved FASTQ format extract-fasta    extract matching sequences in FASTA format extract-fastq    extract matching sequences in FASTQ format extract-fastq-by-length    extract sequences in FASTQ format with a range of lengths fasta-to-fastq    convert sequences in FASTA format to FASTQ format fastq-description    output description lines from sequences in FASTQ format fastq-sequence-length    output sequence lengths from sequences in FASTQ format fastq-to-fasta    convert sequences in FASTQ format to FASTA format
+  compress-paf    compress alignments in PAF format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs create-sequence-dictionary    create a SequenceDictionary from DNA sequences in FASTA format disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format downsample-interleaved-fastq    downsample sequences from a file in interleaved FASTQ format extract-fasta    extract matching sequences in FASTA format extract-fastq    extract matching sequences in FASTQ format extract-fastq-by-length    extract sequences in FASTQ format with a range of lengths fasta-to-fastq    convert DNA sequences in FASTA format to FASTQ format fastq-description    output description lines from sequences in FASTQ format fastq-sequence-length    output sequence lengths from sequences in FASTQ format fastq-to-fasta    convert sequences in FASTQ format to FASTA format